laugh12321/TensorRT-YOLO/docs/en/build_trt_custom_plugin.md

 # Build TensorRT Custom plugin

-We need to build TensorRT OSS because the TRT_EfficientNMSX plugin required by the model is not included in the official TensorRT release.
+We need to build TensorRT OSS because the EfficientRotatedNMS plugin required by the OBB model is not included in the official TensorRT release.

 # New Plugin

+- [Efficient Rotated NMS Plugin](../../plugin/efficientRotatedNMSPlugin/README.md): This TensorRT plugin implements an efficient algorithm to perform Non Maximum Suppression for oriented bounding boxes object detection networks.

 - [TRT_EfficientNMSX](https://github.com/levipereira/TensorRT/tree/release/8.6/plugin/efficientNMSPlugin): Similar to Efficient NMS, but returns the indices of the target boxes.